 The Department of Risk, Insurance and Healthcare Management (RIHM) includes faculty specializing in risk management and insurance, and actuarial science.
 Our faculty’s research focus and department activities benefit our students in the job market, leading to research appointments at universities such as California State University, the University of Florida, the University of Wisconsin – La Crosse, National Taiwan University, Fudan University and the Korean Institute of Finance.

-Faculty members’ research focuses on a variety of risk-related topics including productivity and efficiency of insurance firms, insurance regulation, behavioral insurance, enterprise risk management, catastrophic risk management, longevity risk management, health insurance, and actuarial modeling, among others.
-Our department is also conducting leading research on important public policy issues such insurance utilization in emerging markets (microinsurance), and consumer decisions regarding the National Flood Insurance program.
-Faculty publish in many leading journals such as the Journal of Risk and Insurance, Journal of Risk and Uncertainty, Insurance: Mathematics and Economics, the North American Actuarial Journal, and the Geneva Papers- Risk and Insurance.
+Faculty members’ research focuses on a variety of risk-related topics including the productivity and efficiency of insurance firms, insurance regulation, behavioral insurance, enterprise risk management, catastrophic risk management, longevity risk management, healthcare and health insurance markets and actuarial modeling, among others.
+The RIHM Department also conducts leading research on important public policy issues such insurance utilization in emerging markets (microinsurance) and consumer decisions related to catastrophic risk exposures including flood or hurricanes.
+Faculty publish in many leading journals including the Journal of Risk and Insurance, Journal of Risk and Uncertainty, Insurance: Mathematics and Economics, the North American Actuarial Journal and the Geneva Papers on Risk and Insurance.